G-S9N6DX06CF

 Torpor is a state of decreased physiological activity in an animal, usually by a reduced body temperature and lower metabolism.
 This enables animals to survive periods of reduced food availability.

-During that time they use less oxygen, breath slower and they have reduced coordination.
+During that time, they use less oxygen, breathe slower, and have reduced coordination.

-That is the reason why they are more difficult to see in winter.
+That is the reason they are more difficult to see in the winter.

 Like this page?